vpc-ccg/circminer/README.md

 |8     |string|Pass/Fail (based on matching splice signal to reference)                 |
 |9     |string|Supproting back-splice junction read names (comma-separated)|

-The back-splice juntion read mappings are stored in output.candidates.pam.
-If --pam/--sam is specified in the input arguments, the mapping results will be available in output.mapping.pam/output.mapping.sam file.
+The back-splice juntion read mappings are stored in `output.candidates.pam`.
+If --pam/--sam is specified in the input arguments, the mapping results will be available in `output.mapping.pam/output.mapping.sam` file.

 Note: If the scan level parameter (`-a, --scan-lev`) is set to 2 while running the tool, the mapping with the smallest error and soft-clip values is reported.